kgangmaleho/github-demo/README.md

 ## Copyright

-this is for universal use only!
-DO NOT USE IT IN OTHER UNIVERSES! uni
+this is for SOUTH AFRICAN USE ONLY!!